jasalt/django_ninja_csvgateway/README.md

 - [x] Initial setup
 - [x] Add persisting volume for uploads folder https://fly.io/docs/reference/volumes/
 - [x] Hide `fly.toml` from repo, keep `fly.toml.example` and change app url to secret.
-- [ ] Admin CSRF verification fails
+- [x] Admin CSRF verification fails (allows all from *.fly.dev)
-- [ ] CSS fails loading from /static/
+- [ ] CSS fails loading from `/static/` [(see doc)](https://fly.io/django-beats/deploying-django-to-production/#static-files)
-- [ ] See Django deployment checklist

 ### Notes

-Fly.io Python docs are outdated with mentions of `Procfile` etc. while a generic `Dockerfile` and `fly.toml` are only required to get Django project running.
+Some Fly.io Python docs are bit outdated with mentions of `Procfile` etc. Generic `Dockerfile` method and `fly.toml` are used to get Django project running.

 The `fly deploy` command also guesses project to use Poetry (based on `pyproject.toml`?) and creates Poetry boilerplate `Dockerfile` which needs some editing to get it working without Poetry.
-Followed `Dockerfile` example from [DjangoX](https://github.com/wsvincent/djangox/tree/main).
+Following basic `Dockerfile` example from [DjangoX](https://github.com/wsvincent/djangox/tree/main).